Experiencing Beijing and Shanghai

 Before You Leave

 If you don’t already have one, get a passport.
 If you already have a passport, make sure it will not expire while you are overseas studying.
 As a precaution, it should be valid for at least six months after your travel.
 You should seriously consider scanning a copy of your passport and emailing it to yourself as well as someone who will NOT be traveling with you.
 In addition, holders of U.S. passports and holders of non-Chinese passports will need to obtain a visa through the Chinese consulate with jurisdiction over the registrant’s place of legal residence.
 We recommend that registrants get an F visa.
 We will provide a letter of invitation from the participating Chinese Universities.
 Visa issuance can take four to five work days, so advance planning is essential.
-If you have questions about the proper visa for which to apply, please contact Chana Lewis.
+If you have questions about the proper visa for which to apply, please contact Maria Landry.

 Registrants are responsible for all travel arrangements.
 You should buy your plane ticket as early as possible to ensure the best price.
 We recommend researching a few travel search engines to find the best price.